 Children should read every day.
 This could be with an adult, older sibling or independently.
 Children should be asked questions about what they have read to ensure they have a good comprehension of the text.
 You can use the VIPERS question prompts that we use in school to help create questions.

-Please also record any other reading opportunities children have engaged with at home.
+Please also encourage children to record any other reading opportunities they have engaged with at home.
 This may include texts such as reading a favourite book of their own, comics, newspapers or recipes.
 The possibilities are endless!